-I hope that A Nasty Boy is to many boys and girls across Nigeria and the world over, what my home was to me; a haven, where their otherness can thrive.
-I hope through us, they are able to feel visible – and most importantly, affirmed.
+I hope that A Nasty Boy is to many boys and girls across Nigeria and the world over, what home isn’t for them; a haven, where their otherness can thrive.
+I hope through us, they feel visible – and most importantly, affirmed.

 Founder, A Nasty Boy